 You might felt a bit of silence in my blogging activities for the past few months of 2017.
 I have taken it slowly purposefully plus I have a very good reason to – because I found out I was pregnant (again!) late of last year.
 I also had been so hectic with work and I started to take a break from too much social media activities.
 My soul yearned for a less-distracting, digital-purging peace and concentrated on what truly matters: quality time for my family, finding my inner happiness and what truly matters.
+My soul yearns to spend more time outdoors and less on my gadget.
 I started embracing the concept of minimalism taking cue from Marie Kondo, learning the Danish art of hygge an devoting my time to family by being present & putting away my demanding smartphone that beeps every second with seemingly urgent notifications.

 When the old year-end or a new year starts, I would often list down what I am grateful for the past year as my way to say thank you for all the blessings I have received last year as well as a way to welcome the new year with a grateful heart.
 It is also a great way to look back on the year that was to reflect and to document what have transpired for my future reference or perhaps my kids would love to read it someday too.

 2017, I have to admit wasn’t an easy year for me.
 It was year of change which challenged my weak spirit.
 But I am still here, slightly shaken but hoping for a better new year.
 My 2017 gotten a little better when I learned that our family is welcoming soon another bundle of joy and my soul was overflowing with sunshine.

 1. Memorable winter vacation in Seoul, Koreato celebrate J’s birthday.
 Korea is currently our favorite Asian country we have visited.

 2. Cool staycation D’Resortswith a whole day of Wild Wild Wet fun for Fynn’s birthday.

 3. Visited Singapore Zoo for first time for Naj’s birthday